Riverfest today features drone show, Willie Nelson and River Run

 Beginning at 11 a.m., Riverfest attendees will be able to purchase food and drinks using tickets sold at the ticket booths.
 Fidelity Bank ATMs will also be available to withdraw cash for tickets.

-Fun fact, between 11 a.m. and 2 p.m., guests will be able to get into the food court without needing a button.
+Fun fact, between 11 a.m. and 2 p.m., guests will be able to get into the food court Monday through Friday without needing a button.
+However, that does not apply to weekends during the festival.

 Here is a list of the 13 food court vendors that will be available: